-Though the Law on Trademarks and Geographical Indicators provides for the national exhaustion of trademarks holder's exclusive rights, the theoretical and practical debate on the issue of parallel imports remains far from settled.
-However, as the prevention of parallel imports becomes important for businesses and with gradual improvements in enforcement legislation, the issue should soon find solid ground.
+Though the Law on Trademarks and Geographical Indicators provides for the national exhaustion of trademark holders' exclusive rights, the theoretical and practical debate on the issue of parallel imports remains far from settled.
+However, as the prevention of parallel imports becomes important for businesses-and with gradual improvements in enforcement legislation-the issue should soon find solid ground.